Astronomy Classifieds

 A computerized equatorial telescope mount is a big investment, and you’ll want to make sure that it has not been “tinkered” with by the previous owner.

-Amateur astronomy enthusiasts like to open up their GoTo telescope mounts to re-grease and “tune-up” their mounts, often creating new problems in the process.
-Be sure to confirm that this has not taken place before buying a used telescope mount on an astronomy classified site.
+Amateur astronomy enthusiasts like to open their GoTo telescope mounts to re-grease and “tune-up” them, often creating new problems in the process.
+Be sure to confirm that this has not happened before buying a used telescope mount on an astronomy classified site.

 The telescope (Orion 8″ Newtonian) and computerized mount shown above were purchased used (Astro Buy Sell).